OlympusDAO/olympus-v3/audit/2023-11_rbs-v2/README.md

 Notes:

 * PRICEv2 and its Submodules have already been audited ([audit section](#previous-audits)), and are therefore out of scope.
 However, some minor changes may have been made, and new Submodules added.
 To determine which changes are in-scope, compare the current state against commit `9c10dc188210632b6ce46c7a836484e8e063151f`.
+* Additional context may be gained from analysing the `src/scripts/deploy/DeployV2.sol` file.

 ### External Contracts